carpentries-incubator/hpc-intro/_episodes/11-hpc-intro.md

   Bash."
 ---

-Frequently, research problems that use computing can outgrow capabilities of the desktop or laptop computer where they started:
+Frequently, research problems that use computing can outgrow the capabilities of the desktop or laptop computer where they started:

 * A statistics student wants to cross-validate a model.
 This involves running the model 1000